rzlamrr/rzlamrr/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"The 1st period is won by the best technician.
-The 2nd period is won by the kid in the best shape.
-The 3rd period is won by the kid with the biggest heart."</i>
+<i>"Good humor is a tonic for mind and body.
+It is the best antidote for anxiety and depression.
+It is a business asset.
+It attracts and keeps friends.
+It lightens human burdens.
+It is the direct route to serenity and contentment."</i>
 <br>
-<b>- Dan Gable</b>
+<b>- Grenville Kleiser</b>
 </blockquote>
 </p>